kartsahu/expertadvisor/README.md

 # Expertadvisor Application

-## collaborator space for Expert advisor space
+## collaborator space for Expertadvisor as part of TTH hackathon

 ### Steps for the environment setup